 Passover, Easter, Mother’s Day, oh my!
 With the barrage of spring holidays comes a myriad of exciting tablescape ideas.
-Homepolish designer Ariel Feldman works through the spring soirée necessities in this shoppable guide.
+Homepolish designer Ariel Okin works through the spring soirée necessities in this shoppable guide.

 As the snow begins to thaw and the sounds of birds chirping (finally!) signal the beginning of spring, a few other things (namely, holidays) start cooking in your kitchen.
 April and May are fraught with host and hostess responsibilities that run the gamut.
 Whether you’re serving up gefilte fish, a country ham, or even a mimosa bar, Homepolish has you covered with the spring’s best servingware and tabletop ideas.

 Enough of that umami.
 Winter is over, and all we can think about are gorgeous farmer’s market salads and natural light pouring in from the gigantic windows that we may or may not have in our tiny apartments (pretending is fun though, no?).
 Focus on ceramics and china with a light base as your table’s anchor.
 White, ivory, and ecru brighten up a table like nobody’s business, especially when peppered with delicate patterns.
 They are the crisp white button-down to your table’s spring wardrobe.